lucasmenendez/micro-framework/README.md

 # micro-framework
-Mini framework to start working on a proyect
+Little MVC framework to start working on any proyect

 ### Features
 - Error reporting